chao-ji/tf-transformer/README.md

 `source_text_filename` and `target_text_filename` are the paths to the text files holding source and target sequences, respectively.

-Note the command line argument `target_text_filename` is optional -- If left out, the evaluator will be run in **inference** mode, where only the translations will be written to the output file.
+Note the command line argument `target_text_filename` is optional -- If left out, the evaluator will run in **inference** mode, where only the translations will be written to the output file.

 For more detailed usage info, run